Skip to content

 • Computational fluid dynamics1

-Its successors, the Cray X-MP and Y-MP, introduced shared-memory multiprocessing, allowing multiple vector processors to work in parallel on a single problem and pushing performance into the gigaflops range.1 For more than a decade, Seymour Cray’s vision defined the pinnacle of computing, creating a legacy where bespoke design, heroic engineering, and a holistic approach to performance reigned supreme.
+Its successors, the Cray X-MP and Y-MP, introduced shared-memory multiprocessing, allowing multiple vector processors to work in parallel on a single problem and increasing performance into the gigaflops range.1 For more than a decade, Seymour Cray’s design philosophy represented high-performance computing, creating a legacy of custom, high-performance, and balanced architectural design.

 1. Cray-1 | computer - Britannica, accessed October 2, 2025, https://www.britannica.com/topic/Cray-1 2 3 4